-Indiana NOFAS, Inc. works to prevent prenatal exposure to alcohol, drug and other substances known to harm fetal development by education, advocating and supporting professionals policymakers, families and individuals throughout Indiana.
+Indiana Alliance on Prenatal Substance Exposure (shorthanded as Indiana Alliance or IAPSE) works to prevent prenatal exposure to alcohol, drug and other substances known to harm fetal development by education, advocating and supporting professionals policymakers, families and individuals throughout Indiana.

-Indiana NOFAS joins the United States Surgeon General in advising women to abstain from alcohol during pregnancy due to the risk of birth defects.
+Indiana Alliance joins the United States Surgeon General in advising women to abstain from alcohol during pregnancy due to the risk of birth defects.

 FASD is a preventable condition